Conflict Management Training - 1 day open course

 About the Course

-The best way forward for you is to develop a rational approach to all people and all problems.
+The best way to resolve conflicts is to develop a rational approach to all people and all problems.
 Use reason, as opposed to either a high-emotional approach or avoidance.

 If you want to learn how to be excellent at managing conflict situations, at work and at home, then you need to attend this extremely popular conflict course.

 This one day Conflict management training is designed to demonstrate and teach correct conflict management principles: it is designed to help you to manage any conflict situation: It provides a reference point to enable you to deal with conflicts in a clear, rational, assertive, and non-aggressive manner.